kjrin710/dwm/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

-This is my custom dwm, forked from sr/dwm.

 Requirements
 ------------
 In order to build dwm you need the Xlib header files.